-It could be perfectly normal, but what’s important is that you correctly identify the reason why your baby wakes up every hour or two.
+What’s important is that you correctly identify the reason why your baby wakes up every hour or two.

 When Teething is The Cause of Your Baby Waking Up Every Hour